radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 started within a Rails application, I do not agree that this is the best way to organise a Rails application in 2018 with long-term maintenance in mind.
-A decade of Ruby development has produced some great alternatives to Rails' MVC directory structure.
+A decade of Ruby development has produced some great alternatives to Rails' MVC directory structure that are definitely worthwhile to consider.

 In this guide, I want to show an _alternative_ viewpoint on how a Rails application should be organised.
-It is not to say that this is The Rails Way™ 2.0 and everyone would be silly to stick with The Original Rails Way™.
+It is not to say that my suggestion is The Rails Way™ 2.0 and everyone would be silly to stick with The Original Rails Way™ and Rails 6 should ultimately adopt this directory structure or face a certain doom.
 It's merely an _alternative_ viewpoint that I think will lead to applications that are easier to work with over the longer-term.
-Think of it as a suggestion.
+Think of it as a suggestion more than doomsaying, please.

 The Original Rails Way™ falls down in at least two major areas in my opinion: models and controllers.